WatchOutNewsAgency/wona.github.com/_posts/2021-12-20-drams-interview-khamosh-adalat-jaari-hai.md

 WO: Given the very “meta” nature of the play, in the sense that you guys play characters playing characters.
 How did you guys deal with the fact that you are playing a play in play?
 How was the experience?

 Director: Everything started with a play but as things unfolded certain secrets came up that changed the entire course of the story.
 The beautiful thing about this play is there are eight characters involved and all eight of them are present on the stage throughout the course of the play.
-The most typical character I found was the lawyer, who isn't a lawyer by profession but is just focused on prosecuting someone.
+The most difficult character I found to direct was the lawyer, who isn't a lawyer by profession but is just focused on prosecuting someone.

 Cast: Playing characters inside the play was very challenging.
 We have people who over act in real life and then we have people who over act on stage.
 But playing an overactor on stage playing an overactor was both challenging and interesting at the same time.<br>
 Essentially we’re playing 2 characters in the play.
 We focused a lot on the contrast in our voices, facial expressions and body language.
 The audience has to be able to distinguish between the character that we’re playing and the character that the character is playing.
 The whole process was difficult, but we were helped by our seniors throughout the course of the 21 days we were here.<br>